 In accordance with the Data Protection Act 2018 and Access to Health Records Act, patients may request to see their medical records.
 Such requests should be made through the practice manager and may be subject to an administration charge.
 No information will be released without the patient consent unless we are legally obliged to do so.

 We make every effort to give the best service possible to everyone who attends our practice.

 However, we are aware that things can go wrong resulting in a patient feeling that they have a genuine cause for complaint.
 If this is so, we would wish for the matter to be settled as quickly, and as amicably, as possible.

 To pursue a complaint please contact the Business Manager who will deal with your concerns appropriately.
-Further written information is available regarding the complaints procedure from reception.
+Further written information is available by clicking here - Complaints Leaflet